-Whether political orientation has the same effect on beliefs Russia as in the US is one research question addressed here.
+research question addressed here.
 However, the categories of "left" vs. "right" or "liberal" vs. "conservative" do not map easily into the Russian context.
 The Russian party system is unstable: parties often appear and die, leaving voters without parties that have a long track record.
 Many parties appear more influenced by personalities or regional interests rather than by ideology or political principles.
 The system defies traditional Western labels: one cannot simply ask a respondent, "Are you conservative or liberal, right wing or left wing?"
-"Left" and "right" are all mixed up.
-"Pro-market" or "pro-authority" forces make conflicting claims over the meaning of the term "right-wing" as one pro-reform politician noted
+'Left' and 'right' are all mixed up.
+'Pro-market' or 'pro-authority' forces make conflicting claims over the meaning of the term 'right-wing' as Irina Khakamada, a prominent pro-reform politician, noted: